West Farms Soldiers Cemetery: Abandonment

 By 1927, vegetation was growing over the cannons and the Civil War monument.
 Community groups such as the Boy Scouts and the Veterans of Foreign Wars undertook periodic cleanup efforts.

+In 1988, it was reported that adherents of Santeria and other traditional religions with African or Caribbean roots were conducting animal sacrifices in the vicinity and dumping the headless bodies of the animals over the fence into the cemetery.
+Frank Mastrandrea, director of field operations for the Unit of Inactive Cemeteries at the New York City Department of General Services said the animals included chickens, dogs, and cats, and would sometimes be found in cardboard boxes or plastic bags.

 New York City ownership

 The portion of the property which was not owned by the West Farms Presbyterian Church was transferred to New York City in 1954 after a period of time when the ownership of the property was uncertain.
-The ownership question was cleared by a year-long research project undertaken by Tony Marotta, a Bronx resident an past commander of Frank H. Corbett Post 1144 of the American Legion.
+The ownership question was cleared by a year-long research project undertaken by Tony Marotta, a Bronx resident and past commander of Frank H. Corbett Post 1144 of the American Legion.

-Corbett's research through municipal records found a letter by Henry Bruckner, Bronx borough president from 1819 to 1934, which referenced a deed which had conveyed the property to the city.
+Corbett's research through municipal records found a letter by Henry Bruckner, Bronx borough president from 1918 to 1933, which referenced a deed which had conveyed the property to the city.
 A 1935 letter from the New York City controller's office to the city corporation counsel's office asked about the legality of the deed.
 A reply in 1936 stated that since the Board of Estimate had not officially accepted the deed, the city did not own the property.
 A further search located the heirs of previous owners; Florence T. Crooker, Franks R. Butler, and Roy E. Butler, who were all still living in the area.
 At the urging of Marotta and several other representatives of the American Legion, the heirs agreed to transfer the property to the city in 1954.

 As of 2022, the property is under the control of the Parks Department.